 All assets are subject to impairment tests whenever events or changes in circumstances indicate that their carrying amount may not be recoverable.
 Where the recoverable amount is higher than the carrying amount of the CGU, no further assessment is required.
 Where the carrying value of an asset or a CGU exceeds its recoverable amount (i.e. the higher of value in use and fair value less costs to dispose of the asset), the asset is written down accordingly.
 In the absence of any information about the fair value of a CGU, the recoverable amount is deemed to be its value in use.
-Value in use is calculated using cash flows over the remaining life of the lease for the CGU discounted at 8% (2021: 6%), being the rate considered to reflect the risks associated with the CGUs.
+Value in use is calculated using cash flows over the remaining life of the lease for the CGU discounted at 9.75% (2022: 8%), being the rate considered to reflect the risks associated with the CGUs.
 The discount rate is based on the Group's weighted average cost of capital ("WACC") and an allowance for risk which is used across all CGUs due to their similar characteristics.
+The discount rate in 2023 has increased in line with the Bank of England base rate.
+The lease length used in the value in use calculations is management's best estimate of the expected life at the impairment review date.

 The cost-of-living crisis has resulted in increased uncertainty in the performance across CGUs over the short-term future and the cashflow over the next 12 months may not always be indicative of the future cashflows.
 Historically a combination of past performance and future trading forecast is often used as a guide in estimating future cashflow, or comparison with similar sites.
 In assessing the current impairment provision there has been a greater reliance on longer term future forecasts as short-term forecasts are impacted by the "cost of living crisis" and inflation.
 The cashflow of each CGU has been determined based on management's judgement of performance, impact of the utility costs and expected recovery in future years and therefore each CGU's cashflow has been selected based on an individual criterion.
-Management's judgement has been applied in selecting this criterion due to the uncertainty arising from amongst other conditions, cost of living increases and utility cost pressures and therefore a 0.75% growth rate (2021 - 0.5%) has been applied.
+Management's judgement has been applied in selecting this criterion due to the uncertainty arising from amongst other conditions, cost of living increases and utility cost pressures and therefore a 2.0% growth rate (2022 - 0.75%) has been applied.
 Included within the cashflow is management's estimate of the capital expenditure required to maintain performance of the sites in the future years.
 The carrying amount of Fixed Assets and ROU assets and the sensitivity of the carrying amounts to the assumptions and estimates are outlined in Note 13.